-Montana isn’t exactly one of America’s hotspots for festivals, but it holds its own with a number of entertaining events that showcase the unique culture and outdoor recreation on offer.
-From beer and art to the Wild West and raging rivers, Montana has just enough to tempt visitors that will enhance their trip to Big Sky Country.
+Montana isn’t exactly one of America’s hotspots for festivals, but it holds its own with a number of entertaining events that showcase the unique culture and outdoor recreation.
+From beer and art to the Wild West and raging rivers, the state has plenty to lure visitors to Big Sky Country.
+Montana holidays also embrace American events such as Independence Day and Veteran's Day with parades and celebrations across the state.

 Wild West Winterfest